Finance

 Operational Risk

 The third adversary, operational risk, emerges from within.
 It encompasses the risks associated with failed processes, systems, and policies.
+In particular, inadequate or failed internal processes can be a significant source of operational risk, highlighting the need for organizations to identify, monitor, and mitigate these vulnerabilities.

 From cyber-attacks to internal fraud, operational risk reminds institutions of the importance of robust internal controls and the constant vigilance needed to ensure smooth sailing.